mitulap/piranha-view/README.md

 # piranha-view
 This is a server for Piranha View application.
-This project contains APIs which are built using Node.js
+This project contains APIs which are built using Node.js to support PiranhaBoat client's requests.

 ## Client Repo
 https://github.com/gadabout/passport